 - Use the accelerator pedal to get to the higher speed.
-Push the button at the end of the lever, then release the button and the accelerator pedal.
-You'll now cruise at the higher speed. - Move the cruise switch from ON to R/A. Hold it there until you get up to the speed you want, and then release the switch.
-To increase your speed in very small amounts, move the switch to R/A for less than half a second.
-Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.
+Push the SET button at the end of the lever, then release the button and the accelerator pedal.
+You'll now cruise at the higher speed. - Move the cruise switch from ON to R/A. Hold it there until you get up to the speed you want, then release the switch.
+(To increase your speed in very small amounts, move the switch to R/A. Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.)